ElectricityMachine/SCR-SGPlus/README.md

 5. Enter the folder where the script and images are stored, then in the Windows File Explorer address bar, type "cmd".
 A Command Prompt window should pop up.
 6. In that CMD window, run ``pip install -m requirements.txt``.
 This will download all the requirements for the script to function.
 7. After the installation has completed, run ``python script.py``.
 A console window will appear and the macro is now active.

+### License
+By using this script, you MUST adhere to the license terms in the LICENSE file.